cesanta/mongoose-os/fw/examples/c_mqtt/README.md

 See instructions at https://mongoose-iot.com/docs/#/quickstart/remote-control.md/

 By default, Mongoose Firmware uses Mongoose Cloud MQTT server running at mongoose.cloud:1883.
-That MQTT server requires authentication, meaning you have to have an registerd account at http://mongoose.cloud and thus only you can talk to your devices.
+That MQTT server requires authentication, meaning you have to have a registerd account at http://mongoose.cloud and thus only you can talk to your devices.
 To use different MQTT server run:

 ```
 miot config-set -port /dev/ttyUSB0 mqtt.broker=HOST:PORT
 ```

 ## To connect Amazon IoT and test the example with its MQTT Broker run:
-- In Amazon IoT Console create a thing, attach certificate and policy to it.
+- In Amazon IoT Console create a thing, attach certificate and policy to it,
-- Download the thing certificate, a private key and CA certificate.
+- Download the thing certificate, a private key and CA certificate,
-- Find thing MQTT endpoint (in Amazon IoT console).
+- Find thing MQTT endpoint (in Amazon IoT console),
 - Build the example.
 ```
 $ miot build --local --repo <path to cloned repo> --arch <esp8266 or cc3200>